Suharto: Abortive coup and anti-communist purge

-Complicated and partisan theories continue to this day over the identity of the attempted coup's organisers and their aims.
-The army's version, and subsequently that of the "New Order", was that the PKI was solely responsible.
+Complicated and partisan theories continue to this day over the identity of the attempted coup's organizers and their aims.
+The army's version, and subsequently that of the "New Order," was that the PKI was solely responsible.
 A propaganda campaign by the army and Islamic and Catholic student groups convinced both Indonesian and international audiences that it was a communist coup attempt, and that the killings were cowardly atrocities against Indonesian heroes.
-The army in alliance with civilian religious groups, and backed by the United States and other Western powers, led a campaign of mass killings to purge Indonesian society, government, and armed forces of the Communist Party of Indonesia and other leftist organisations.
+The army in alliance with civilian religious groups, and backed by the United States and other Western powers, led a campaign of mass killings to purge Indonesian society, government, and armed forces of the Communist Party of Indonesia and other leftist organizations.
 The purge spread from Jakarta to much of the rest of the country.
 The most widely accepted estimates are that at least 500,000 to over 1 million were killed.
 As many as 1.5 million were imprisoned at one stage or another.
 As a result of the purge, one of Sukarno's three pillars of support, the Indonesian Communist Party, was effectively eliminated by the other two, the military and political Islam.
-The U.S. Central Intelligence Agency described the purge as "one of the worst mass murders of the 20th century".
+The CIA described the purge as "one of the worst mass murders of the 20th century."

 Power struggle

 Sukarno continued to command loyalty from large sections of the armed forces as well as the general population, and Suharto was careful not to be seen to be seizing power in his own coup.
 For eighteen months following the quashing of the 30 September Movement, there was a complicated process of political manoeuvres against Sukarno, including student agitation, stacking of parliament, media propaganda and military threats.
-In January 1966, university students under the banner of KAMI, began demonstrations against the Sukarno government voicing demands for the disbandment of PKI and control of hyperinflation.
+In January 1966, university students under the banner of KAMI, began demonstrations against the Sukarno government voicing demands for the disbandment of the PKI and control of hyperinflation.
 The students received support and protection from the army.
 Street fights broke out between the students and pro-Sukarno loyalists with the pro-Suharto students prevailing due to army protection.

 In February 1966, Sukarno promoted Suharto to lieutenant-general (and to full general in July 1966).
 The killing of a student demonstrator and Sukarno's order for the disbandment of KAMI in February 1966 further galvanised public opinion against the president.
 On 11 March 1966, the appearance of unidentified troops around Merdeka Palace during a cabinet meeting (which Suharto had not attended) forced Sukarno to flee to Bogor Palace (60 km away) by helicopter.
-Three pro-Suharto generals, Major-General Basuki Rahmat, Brigadier-General M. Jusuf, and Brigadier-General Amir Machmud went to Bogor to meet Sukarno.
+Three pro-Suharto generals, Major General Basuki Rahmat, Brigadier General M. Jusuf, and Brigadier General Amir Machmud went to Bogor to meet Sukarno.
 There, they persuaded and secured a presidential decree from Sukarno (see Supersemar) that gave Suharto authority to take any action necessary to maintain security.
-Using the Supersemar letter, Suharto ordered the banning of PKI the following day and proceeded to purge pro-Sukarno elements from the parliament, the government and military, accusing them of being communist sympathisers.
+Using the Supersemar letter, Suharto ordered the banning of the PKI the following day and proceeded to purge pro-Sukarno elements from the parliament, the government and military, accusing them of being communist sympathisers.